zhubrian/mean-reversion/README.md

 **Context:**

-Senior Project (S&DS 491) for the B.S. in Statistics and Data Science at Yale University
+Senior project for the B.S. in Statistics and Data Science at Yale University

 **Title:**